nicoleklausner/thesis_final_draft_code/README.md

 ### Summary

-The provided code implements the PandorasBox algorithm, a method for optimizing therapist selection based on the distribution of rewards (session durations) and associated costs (appointment fees).
+The provided code implements the Pandora's Box algorithm, a method for optimizing therapist selection based on the distribution of rewards (session durations) and associated costs (appointment fees).
 This algorithm employs a binary search technique to determine the reservation value for each therapist, then strategically selects therapists based on their reservation values and the distribution of rewards.

 ---